-Some label inks or direct print inks bleed color in the reclamation process, discoloring the PE in contact with them and possibly diminishing its value for recycling.
+Some label inks bleed color in the reclamation process, discoloring the PE in contact with them and possibly diminishing its value for recycling.
 Since most recycled PE is colored, the impact of bleeding inks may not be significant; however, since the end use is not known beforehand, label inks should be chosen that do not bleed color when recycled.
-If inks redeposit on light colored or clear PE flake, this discoloring may diminish its value for recycling.
-Inks should remain adhered to the label and not bleed into wash water to avoid this potential discoloration.

-The APR is developing a screening PP/HDPE Adhesive Test to classify adhesive as either wash friendly, non-wash friendly and compatible with PE, or non-wash friendly and incompatible with PE.
+The APR is developing a screening PP/HDPE Adhesive Test to classify adhesive as compatible with PE whether reclaimed in a wet or dry process.
 Companies that are considering label adhesives and are unsure of their compatibility with recycling should ask their suppliers to provide APR test results.